Xyrus2000/ChessBridge/README.md

 # ChessBridge
 A bridge application that allows the chessmaster gui (9000, X, and XI) to work with different engines as the core, and allow the chessmaster based engines to work better with 3rd party GUIs.

+NOTE: This is released as free software.
+If you do happen use it, extend it, fork it, whatever it would be nice to give me a shout out though. :)

 A C# .NET windows application.
 Could hypothetically work on linux as well if someone wanted to replace the one windows specific part with Mono-Linux code equivalents.
 Other than that this should be mostly portable.

 Developed using SharpDevelop.